RetroPie/RetroPie-Docs/docs/Wolfenstein-3D.md

 To play the full version of Wolfenstein 3D with Wolf4SDL, you need to provide your own game data which can purchased from [Steam](http://store.steampowered.com/app/2270) or [3D Realms](https://3drealms.com/catalog/wolfenstein-3d_25/).

-Place your game data in
+The game data required are the files with *.wl6 extension (see below for list).
+Place them in

-> /RetroPie/roms/ports/wolf3d
+> /home/pi//RetroPie/roms/ports/wolf3d

 The file names must be in lower case.
 The simplest way to do this is to run the following commands: